1976 Japanese Grand Prix

 The 1976 Japanese Grand Prix was a Formula One motor race held at Fuji Speedway on 24 October 1976.
 It was the 16th and final race of the 1976 Formula One World Championship.

 The 1976 World Championship was to be decided at the Mount Fuji circuit, with Niki Lauda just three points ahead of James Hunt after a season full of incidents including Lauda's near-fatal crash at the Nürburgring and subsequent missed races.
+Following Lauda's early retirement in the race, Hunt secured a third-place-finish and therefore enough points to overcome the three-point-deficit before the start of the final round, winning the championship by just one point over Lauda.
+It was the closest title-winning margin for eight years.